-For the past two years I’ve had to accept the hard lesson that change making is slow.
+I’ve learned to accept the hard lesson that change making is slow.
 I’ve been advocating for the development of formal open practices on campus tirelessly and am still only making ripples and finding allies.
-The most substantial challenges I expect to face in building an open education program is that of legitimacy and sustainability.
+The most substantial challenges I continue to face in building an open education program is that of legitimacy and sustainability.

 Those of us working in this arena are working against a legacy of commercial publishing, sage on the stage pedagogy and the significance placed upon seminal texts.
 However, I frequently remind myself that even small changes can have an impact and lay the groundwork for future changes.
 I recently contributed a case study of this work, including the many additional challenges I’ve encountered to the open monograph, The Evolution of Affordable Content Efforts in the Higher Education Environment: Programs, Case Studies, and Examples (UMN Libraries Press, 2018).

 Beyond Alaska I’ve engaged with the work of SPARC (Scholarly Publishing and Academic Resources Coalition), primarily through their Libraries & OER Forum (LibOER), a vibrant community of practice for academic and research librarians interested in open education.
-I’m also currently participating a faculty learning community on open pedagogy through Kwantlen Polytechnic University in British Columbia.
+I participated in a faculty learning community on open pedagogy through Kwantlen Polytechnic University in British Columbia where I also served as a visiting Open Education Scholar in Spring 2024.
 I am a graduate of the inaugural cohort of the Open Education Network’s Certificate in OER Librarianship.
 During the program I created an OER Action Plan to guide the near term goals for Open UAS.
+I”m one of 3 Alaska participants in the WICHE OERWest Network and have attended annual convenings in Arizona and Nevada (2023, 2024).
+In 2024 I completed the Certificate in Creative Commons for Academic Librarians.

 I am incredibly proud of the work that has begun at UAS, due in part to my leadership, however I recognize that the work is not adequately supported at the institutional level so as to be sustainable.
 On our small campus, academic programs are often developed and discontinued on the back of one faculty member.

-- UAS implement Zero Textbook Cost (ZTC) section marking, enabling students to search and identify course sections that have zero textbook costs at the point of registration.
+- UAS implement Zero Textbook Cost (ZTC) section marking, enabling students to search and identify course sections that have zero textbook costs at the point of registration (2022)

-- I was invited along with other UA Affordability advocates to provide feedback on the Textbook Cost Transparency Bill (SB 146) introduced during the 32nd Legislature (2021-2022) by Senator Robert Meyers and cosponsored by Sens.
+- Invited along with other UA Affordability advocates to provide feedback and technical assistance on the Textbook Cost Transparency Act introduced during the 32nd Legislature (2021-2022) by Senator Robert Meyers and cosponsored by Sens.
 Begich, Stevens, Hughes and Micciche.
+The law was enacted in September 2024 and is effective July 1, 2026.

 - NoLo Cost Course Designation Project: Faculty Senate, Provost & Student Government (this would promote availability of free and affordable course materials to students).